athampy-vcc/AJ-s-Personal-Repos/cybersecurity/Epics-Issues-handling/CIS/Final/ADR.md

 * Status: Proposed
 * Deciders: Security & Compliance Team, Volvo Client Stakeholders
 * Date: 2026-06-25
+* Terminology : CMO - Current Mode of Operation, FMO - Future Mode of Operation, POC - Proof of Concept, CIS - Center for Internet Security

 Technical Story: Decision on which CIS benchmark version to follow for Azure & AWS regions for Volvo client foundational baseline

 ## Context and Problem Statement

 Volvo needs to establish a foundational security baseline using CIS benchmarks for both Azure and AWS cloud environments.
 Multiple CIS benchmark versions exist with varying levels of maturity and tool support.
 The primary constraint is that monitoring capabilities must be available through Prisma CNAPP (CMO) & Defender for Cloud (FMO under POC).
-The decision must balance foundational security coverage with practical implementation speed and tool availability, while avoiding unnecessary future migration efforts.
+The decision must balance foundational security coverage with practical implementation speed and tool availability, while avoiding unnecessary future migration efforts

 ## Decision Drivers